decoderkurt/KindleTool/README.md

 		-1, --magic1 <uint>         Recovery updates only.
 Magic number 1.
 Default is 0.
 		-2, --magic2 <uint>         Recovery updates only.
 Magic number 2.
 Default is 0.
 		-m, --minor <uint>          Recovery updates only.
 Minor number.
 Default is 0.
-		-c, --cert <ushort>         OTA V2 updates only.
+		-c, --cert <ushort>         OTA V2 & Recovery V2 updates only.
 The number of the certificate to use (found in /etc/uks on device).
 Default is 0.
                                       0 = pubdevkey01.pem, 1 = pubprodkey01.pem, 2 = pubprodkey02.pem
 		-o, --opt <uchar>           OTA V1 updates only.
 One byte optional data expressed as a number.
 Default is 0.
 		-r, --crit <uchar>          OTA V2 updates only.
 One byte optional data expressed as a number.
 Default is 0.